dr-debugger/code_it_yourself/README.md

-## Get all popular brainstorming problems and the solutions here 🙅‍♂️⚔️
+## Get all popular brainstorming problems and their solutions here 🙅‍♂️⚔️